How Much Does a PhD Cost? (2025 Updates)

 • The dollar amount of student loans.

 Other than that, various outside factors can be added to the total cost of the Ph.D. programs.
-These specifically include living expenses, food, insurance, transportation, and book costs.
+These include living expenses, food, insurance, transportation, and book fees.

 Hence, it is essential to consider all these aspects when planning to earn a Ph.D.